 6.4 Adopt or update local ordinances to provide guidelines for stormwater pond management

-Key Message: Stormwater ponds and canals must be maintained to retain their nutrient removal efficiency, yet are generally lacking in long-term maintenance.
-Local ordinances would provide a mechanism for outreach, inspection and certification to ensure that stormwater ponds and canals are managed and maintained to maximize nutrient removal.
+Key Message: Stormwater ponds and canals must be maintained to retain their nutrient removal efficiency, yet many lack consistent, long-term maintenance.
+Local ordinances can establish a framework for outreach, inspection, and certification to ensure that these systems are managed effectively to reduce nutrient pollution.

 Importance